microsoft/msquic/docs/API.md

 ## Stream

 Streams are the primary means of exchanging app data over a connection.
 Streams can be bidirectional or unidirectional.
 They can also be initiated/opened by either endpoint (Client or server).
-Each endpoint dicates exactly how many streams of each type (unidirectional or bidirectional) their peer can open at a given time.
+Each endpoint dictates exactly how many streams of each type (unidirectional or bidirectional) their peer can open at a given time.
 Finally, they can be shutdown by either endpoint, in either direction.

 A stream handle represents a single QUIC stream.
 It can be locally created by a call to [StreamOpen](v1/StreamOpen.md) or remotely created and then indicated to the app via the connection's callback handler via a `QUIC_CONNECTION_EVENT_PEER_STREAM_STARTED` event.
 Locally created streams must be started (via [StreamStart](v1/StreamStart.md)) before they can practically be used.
 Remote streams are already started when indicated to the app.